-APMT 1: Anatomy, Physiology, Medical Terminology 5.0 units - 90 hours
+APMT 1: Anatomy, Physiology, Medical Terminology

 This course provides an overview of medical terminology including basic word construction, abbreviations and symbols used in the profession.
 An extensive study of the human body includes basic chemistry, organization, cells, tissues, membranes and human diseases.
 Emphasis is placed on the integumentary, skeletal, muscular, nervous, sensory, endocrine, circulatory, lymphatic, respiratory, digestive, urinary, and reproductive systems.
 A grade of "C" or higher is required to pass this course.